RockBros Nylon Fiber Review

 Our Analysis and Test Results

 The RockBros Nylon Fiber pedals were a pleasant surprise for testers.
-When you are dealing with brands that haven't quite established themselves in the bike industry, there can be a clear sense of skepticism.
+When dealing with brands that haven't quite established themselves in the bike industry, there can be a clear sense of skepticism.
 The extremely low price didn't do much to help our preconceived notions.
-Once we finally got out on the trail, we found the RockBros pedals to be functional and effective.
+Once we finally got out on the trail, we found the RockBros pedals functional and effective.
 No, they never challenged top contenders in any performance metric, and one might describe the on-trail performance as forgettable.
-That said, they earned a Best Buy Award For Riders on A Shoestring Budget for their understated and serviceable performance at a supremely low price.
+You'll appreciate their serviceable performance if you're on a shoestring budget.

 Performance Comparison